 This is an exempt, full-time, at-will position.
 Salary is commensurate with experience and includes excellent benefits, including health, dental, life, and disability insurance, a 401(k) plan with an employer-match, and generous vacation, sick, and holiday leave.

-Applications will be reviewed as they are received but will be accepted until the position is filled, which will not be before June 11, 2018.
+Applications will be reviewed as they are received but will accepted until the position is filled, which will not be before January 1, 2019.
 Please email PDFs of your letter of interest, résumé, and three professional references to firstname.lastname@example.org with the subject “Lead Organizer.”
 Please state in your letter of interest how you learned of this position.

 The ACLU of Alaska is an equal opportunity employer and values a diverse workforce and an inclusive culture.
 We encourage applications from all qualified individuals without regard to race, color, religion, gender, gender identity or expression, sexual orientation, age, national origin, marital status, citizenship, disability, veteran status, and record of arrest or conviction.